ProSrm/No-Code/README.md

 - Fork the repo and make your changes (or don’t, it’s your life).
 - Submit a pull request, or just send us a meme.
 We like those, too.

+Note: common sense is most uncommon thing ( No Context )